Beyond People-Pleasing

 Clinicians often find the material directly applicable to their work, while lay participants value the clarity and validation it brings to their own relational dynamics.

-You may request a full refund up to 7 calendar days before the first live session begins.
+You may request a full refund within 7 days of purchase.
 After that point, all sales are final.

 You don’t have to stop caring.